corpix/revip/README.md

 It supports:

 - JSON, TOML, YAML and you could add your own format unmarshaler (see `Unmarshaler` type)
-- file, reader and environment sources support, also you could add your own (see `Source` type)
+- file, reader and environment sources support, also you could add your own (see `Option` type and `sources.go`)
+- extendable postprocessing support (validation, defaults, see `Option` type and `postprocess.go`)
 - JSON-path support

 [Godoc](https://godoc.org/github.com/corpix/revip)